Fort Jackson Building, 3rd Floor

-Our goal is to assist persons and families in our community that have a housing need by conducting a standard assessment and referring them to the appropriate resources that best fits their needs.
-Our housing outreach specialist provides mobile outreach and crisis intervention to the homeless population of Greene County.
+Our goal is to locate persons and families in our community that have a housing need to identify and engage the homeless population of Greene County.

-Each client requesting our services will complete a standardized housing needs assessment.
-The client is then referred to a program along our continuum of care that best fits their needs and that they are eligible and appropriate for.
+Each client requesting our services, completes a standardized housing needs assessment.
+The client is then referred to a program along our continuum of care for which he/she is eligible and best fits his/her needs.

 For any outreach, assessment and intake services please contact: